Our Verdict

 Comfort

 Almost all of our testers agreed that the seat of the Leap was one of the most comfortable of the entire group, with only a single judge dissenting.
 That individual still found the seat adequate, and no one felt dissatisfied or uncomfortable.
 However, all of our judges agreed that the backrest is exceptionally comfortable.
 We tested the standard back, which went up at least to the shoulders of every tester.
-An additional headrest is available if you want support to extend even higher.
+An additional headrest is available for those who require even higher support.
 The Leap also received a favorable response from our team for its armrests, with it ranking at the top of the group.

 Adjustability

 The Leap offers excellent adjustable lumbar support.
-You can change the overall height of the support, though the mechanism can be a bit finicky.
-There is also the option to adjust the firmness of the support to perfectly match your preferences and the curvature of your spine.
+You can adjust the overall height of the support, although the mechanism can be somewhat finicky.
+There is also the option to adjust the firmness of the support to match your preferences and the curvature of your spine perfectly.

 This chair lacks a reclining lever and instead offers a set of tilt limiters.
 You can choose between five discreet levels and freely move back and forth between an upright position and your selected reclined position.
 The backrest also goes up quite high and reached the top of the shoulder for almost all of our testers.
 The armrests are highly movable and allow you to adjust the height of each one to reach a comfortable level, as well as move them in and out and forward and back.
 They also swivel to match the natural angle of your forearm while sitting and typing at a standard keyboard and have plenty of supportive padding.